 Dr. Matthew Theodore Olson is an assistant professor of pathology at the Johns Hopkins University School of Medicine.
-His areas of clinical expertise include pathology with a focus in clinical chemistry and bioinformatics.
+His areas of clinical expertise include pathology with a focus in cytopathology, clinical chemistry, and bioinformatics.

-Dr. Olson wrote the code for Pyromaker, an easy-to-use online computer software application that can quickly and cheaply analyze normal and mutant DNA in tumor samples to help identify meaningful gene mutations.
+In laboratory endeavors, Dr. Olson focuses on methods that involve mass spectrometry, specifically those that preserve cells for analyses by multiple analyses, including conventional light microscopy.
+Additionally, he wrote the code for Pyromaker, an easy-to-use online computer software application that can quickly and cheaply analyze normal and mutant DNA in tumor samples to help identify meaningful gene mutations.

-He is certified in anatomic and clinical pathology by the American Board of Pathology.
+He is certified in anatomic and clinical pathology and in cytopathology by the American Board of Pathology.

 - MD, George Washington University School of Medicine (2008)

 - Johns Hopkins University School of Medicine / Pathology (2012)

 - Johns Hopkins University School of Medicine / Cytopathology (2013)

 - American Board of Pathology / Anatomic & Clinical Pathology (2012)

 - American Board of Pathology / Cytopathology (2013)